 March storm dumps more than half-foot of snow in Minnesota

+The National Weather Service says more than 6 inches had fallen near Madelia in southern Minnesota by Sunday afternoon.
 Other snowfall reports include more than 5 inches in Windom, 4.5 inches near Currie and 4 inches in Marshall.
-Forecasters say up to 11 inches of snow could fall in an area from west-central to south-central Minnesota by Monday.

 Comments